 Municipal Audit Committee Recommendations 3rd Committee recommendations during 2022/2023 Recommendations adopted (enter Yes) If not adopted (provide explanation) findings that occurred previous year Resolved The grant is from the Gauteng Department Economic Development and is for the municipality to conduct a feasibility study on the possibility of having an Aerotropolis, in the region and to ascertain whether or not it would be viable for the region to have an Aerotropolis and the sole purpose of the airport is to offload the cargo for the OR Tambo international Airport and added to that is to develop the region taking into account the city river vision.
 AC general comments that it would be helpful for the reader to expand the explanation notes under the captions on notes discussed to further elaborate on the line items AC requested clarity as to where are the employees working from?
 Those are they working?
 Is there mechanisms in place to monitor them since are no office space?
-Management responded to say that, the strategy of trying to have and Aerotropolis within the area and the strategy is linked to the river city plan that is currently being implemented and also linked to the revival of the recovery of the aerodrome to the bigger airport which will also be addressing the needs within the area that, Aerodrome currently is non-functional to the extent that the fuel license has expired and also no landing is taking place due to non-compliance.
+Management responded to say that, the strategy of trying to have and Aerotropolis within the area and the strategy is linked to the revival of the recovery of the aerodrome to the bigger airport which will also be addressing the needs within the area that, Aerodrome currently is non-functional to the extent that the fuel license has expired and also no landing is taking place due to non-compliance.
 The immediate intervention as management was engaging with the relevant departments was on the financial interjection for assistance because of the said bigger plans.
-There is commitment from the Department of Transport for assistance on the issue of re-establishing the operation of the airport The recommendations on by the AC on leave issue will be highly considered and that Management has developed a work from home policy and will be tabled in the next council meeting There are 108 total numbers of employees whom occupied the two buildings, some of those employees are working from home and others have been accommodated in the open plan offices in different directorates and are fully operational.
+There is commitment from the Department of Transport for assistance on the issue of re-establishing the operation of the airport The recommendations on by the AC on leave issue will be highly considered and that Management has developed a work from home policy and will be tabled in the next council meeting There are 108 total numbers of employees whom occupied the two buildings, some of those employees are working from thore are fully operational.
 There is an ongoing intervention program called "Ba Kae" developed by management to gradually bring back the employees and or to provide the tools of trade for those employees.
 There are three open spaces that have been identified and there will be a need to revamp, re-assemble and organize the furniture.
-The municipality will be going out on a bid for assistance with re assembling the furniture During the movement some of the furniture was damaged and AFS was recommended and seconded to council for approval with subjects to issues that needed to be rectified by the finance team and for Municipal Manager to take responsibility for the rectification of those issues.
-Resolution Management confirmed that performance management report under review will
+The municipality will be going out on a bid for assistance with re assembling the furniture.
+During the movement some of the furniture was damaged and AFS was recommended and seconded to council for approval with subjects to issues that needed to be rectified by the finance team and Management confirmed that performance management report under review will